switchtrue/personal-blog/content/posts/mb-scale-data-warehousing.md

 To make things worse you're probably following security best practices and very few people (if anyone) gets access to all systems.

-# So how do you pull all this together?
+# So how do you make this data accessible?

-You engineering team is probably busy working on that new feature and they are too busy to implement that new change that adds a new column to your weekly report. god forbid you want a one off report for a bespoke use case.
-Want to get that data into an operational dashboard, well thats even more work.
+Your engineering team is probably busy working on that new next hot new feature and simply don't have time to add that new column you want to your weekly report.
+God forbid you need a one off data extract for a bespoke use case.
+God forbid you Want to get that data into an operational dashboard, well thats even more work.

 At reposit we've taken a different approach big query something something